 - a completed Immunization History Form, immunization records and Immunization Follow-up Form (if required) or an Acknowledgement of Risk and Consent to Decline Immunizations Form is required if the requirements listed on the Immunization Follow-up Form are not met - written notification of changes in immunization status - Police Information Check (submit to the Internship Specialist within 90 days of the check) (can take up to two months to obtain).
-Reduce Cost Forms are available from the Internship Specialist - standard First Aid (valid for duration of practicum placement) - CPR (Minimum Level C) (valid for duration of practicum placement) - a security check prior to certain placements - completed Consent for Collecting & Disclosing Student Information and Acknowledgement of Procedures for Practicum Placement form (Appendix: IV) - completed U of L Informed Consent, Risk Acknowledgement & Indemnity Agreement (Appendix: V) - completed Hazard Assessment and Control Report Form (The Internship Specialist will prepare the form once the placement is confirmed) - confirmation that student has reviewed the U of Lethbridge Dress (Appendix: IX) and Attendance Policy (Appendix: X) - completed HSPnet Consent Form (Appendix: VIII) - any additional agency specific documentation requirements.
+Reduce Cost Forms are available from the Internship Specialist - standard First Aid (valid for duration of practicum placement) - CPR (Minimum Level C) (valid for duration of practicum placement) - a security check prior to certain placements - completed Consent for Collecting & Disclosing Student Information and Acknowledgement of Procedures for Practicum Placement form (Appendix: IV) - completed U of L Informed Consent, Risk Acknowledgement & Indemnity Agreement (The Internship Specialist will prepare the form once the placement is confirmed) - completed Hazard Assessment and Control Report Form (The Internship Specialist will prepare the form once the placement is confirmed) - confirmation that student has reviewed the U of Lethbridge Dress (Appendix: VIII) and Attendance Policy (Appendix: IX) - completed HSPnet Consent Form (Appendix: VII) - any additional agency specific documentation requirements.